OWOX/brainy-tree/README.md

 `brainy-tree` is a Polymer 1.x data tree web component.

+**WIP!** I'm still working on this and API may change significantly!
+Use this at your own risk.
+Any help, especially with tests, is strongly appreciated!

 This is a fork of [nuxeo-tree](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/nuxeo-tree) with some changes related to handling external data mutations, and some useful methods regarding common UX patterns like adding and deleting nodes.